 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-It is a one-bedroom apartment with an extra alcove or living space that gives the apartment an additional (fourth) room, hence the “4”.
+It is a one-bedroom apartment with an extra alcove or living space that gives it an additional (fourth) room, hence the “4”.
 What is a junior 4 apartment layout?
-The four rooms include a bedroom, kitchen, living room, and the additional fourth room.
+The four rooms include a bedroom, kitchen, living room, and an additional fourth room.
 This extra room is most often a dining room or alcove.

 The fourth room can be converted into a second small bedroom or used as a nursery or home office.

 Similar to rentals listed as “convertible” (meaning there’s space to create an extra room), when people refer to a one-bedroom as a “junior 4,” it means it’s got some extra space to play around with—just not a full-fledged second bedroom.

 Junior four apartments used to be pretty standard in NYC.
 Still, landlords will often convert those apartments into two-bedroom apartments whenever possible, as they can get higher rents that way.
 Although it’s easy to understand what a Junior 4 apartment is, you must remember there is no legal definition.

 As no single definition explicitly describes what a J4 is, it can be difficult for sellers and landlords to know how to list their apartments.
 You want the apartment to be seen by the most buyers possible, and you want to get the most out of the unit as you can, so you might want to list it as a two-bedroom.

 But then you likely don’t want to mislead buyers into thinking they’re looking at an actual two-bedroom unit, so you may end up listing it as a one-bedroom and missing out on potential buyers or value.
 Working with a broker is recommended, as you’ll benefit from their expertise.